OwnStak/ownstak-proxy/README.md

 ```

 ## License
-This project uses prebuilt third-party libraries such as libvips (LGPLv3).
+This project is licensed under the [MIT License](./LICENSE).
+The project uses prebuilt third-party external libraries such as libvips (LGPLv3).
 See [`lib/LICENSE`](./lib/LICENSE.md) for complete licensing information.